catseye/yoob.js/README.markdown

     The intention is to allow a "splash screen", which may contain a disclaimer or similar, before the "main stage" is actually displayed and started.

-*   `yoob.setUpQuantumAnimationFrame` and
-    `yoob.setUpProportionalAnimationFrame`, in `yoob/animation-frame.js`

-    The primary purpose of `yoob/animation-frame.js` is to install a shim for browsers which don't support `requestAnimationFrame` (or support it only under "their" name.)
-However, the file also contains two convenience functions which make it easier to use `requestAnimationFrame`.
-The "Quantum" version calls the given object's `draw()` method on each animation frame, and calls the object's `update()` method as necessary to ensure that `update()` is called once every given number of milliseconds (default being 1/60th of a second.)
-The "Proportional" version calls the object's `draw()` method on each animation frame, passing to it the amount of time that has elapsed (in milliseconds) since the last time it was called.

 ### Planned ###